Respiratory Syncytial Virus (RSV)

 - More accurately describing RSV season onset and offset for future planning.

-We wish to thank all the participating laboratories for agreeing to participate during this upcoming RSV season.
+We wish to thank all the participating laboratories that provided testing data during the 2018-19 RSV season.